Code-Institute-Submissions/jensalindgren-pro1/README.md

 ## Manual Testing

+### Home Page

 - All the links are working and will take you to the correct page.
 I have tested all the links on all the pages.
 - All the hover effects are working and will change color and move the text to the left.
-- All the forms are working and will send you to a new page.
-I have tested all the forms on all the pages.
+I have tested all the hover effects on all the pages.
 - All the pictures are working and will show the correct picture.
 I have tested all the pictures on all the pages.

+### Join Page

+- All the links are working and will take you to the correct page.
+I have tested all the links on all the pages.
+- All the hover effects are working and will change color and move the text to the left.
+I have tested all the hover effects on all the pages.
+- All the form fields are working and will show the correct message.
+I have tested all the form fields on all the pages.
+- The submit button is working and will show the correct message.
+I have tested all the submit buttons on all the pages.

+### Plans Page

+- Same as the join page.
+Tested all the links, hover effects and form fields. header and footer is the same on all pages.
+All the links are working and will take you to the correct page.

+### About Page

+- Same as the pages above.
+Tested all the links, hover effects and form fields.

+### Contact Page

+- Same as the pages above.
+Tested all the links, hover effects and form fields.
+- The form is working and will show the correct message.
+I have tested all the form fields on all the pages.
+- The submit button is working and will show the correct message.
+I have tested all the submit buttons on all the pages.

 ## Commit History